tinatrinh8/README.md/README.md

 - **Front-End**: I'm particularly interested in front-end development, where I can combine creativity with technology to create visually appealing and user-friendly interfaces.
 - **Data Science**: My interest extends into the realm of data science, uncovring insights and make informed decisions through data analysis and visualization.

-## 🛠 Skills & Technologies
+## 🩰 My Skills

 I've had the opportunity to work with a wide array of programming languages, development tools, and media software.
-Here's a snapshot of my toolkit:

 ### Software Languages

-- Proficient in: Java, Python, JavaScript, SQL, HTML, CSS, PHP, Go, Prolog, Scheme, XML, C, R
-- Familiar with: Linux scripting, Jupyter Notebooks, Git
+- Proficient in: Java, Python, JavaScript, SQL, HTML, CSS, PHP, Go, Prolog, Scheme, XML, C, R, Linux scripting, Jupyter Notebooks, Git

 ### Development Tools